neka-nat/stenocaptioner/README.md

   --letter-effect {none,typing,arrive,cascade}
                         Effect of the letters.
   --side-margin SIDE_MARGIN
                         Margin of the text from the side of the video.
+It is expressed as a ratio of the width of the image.
   --bottom-margin BOTTOM_MARGIN
                         Margin of the text from the bottom of the video.
+It is expressed as a ratio of the height of the image.

 ```